Putting Exact Path to Work Over Winter Break

 4. Move Beyond Skill Building, and Spend Time Reflecting

 If the idea of assigning work to your students over a holiday break doesn’t feel quite right to you, consider an exercise that checks in with students’ motivations and general well-being.
 Start by reviewing some of these reflection questions, and then choose a few that you’d like your students to respond to.
 Include questions that encourage students to think about strengths, weaknesses, and goals, and then pull in a few that focus on what students have learned about their preferred learning modalities, study practices, and academic drivers that will help keep them focused when crunch time hits.
-You can even print off each learner’s Exact Path Student Summary Report so that a student can use it as a guide during this exercise.
+You can even print off each learner’s Exact Path Student Summary Report so that a student can use it as a guide during this exercise to see which skills they assessed above, earned trophies on, or are still struggling with.
 When school resumes, create a safe space for students to check in with you, or select an accountability partner to turn to throughout the rest of the school year.

 Make sure that students have updated learning paths before school lets out!
-Hopefully, you reassessed students in early December and auto-generated learning paths for any new students who maybe didn’t have time to test.
+Hopefully, you were ablet to complete your winter diagnostic before break and used the auto-generate learning paths feature to catch any new students who maybe didn’t have time to test.
 If you still have students with learning paths that don’t look quite right to you, remember that you have the ability to edit learning path placement as needed.
 But, we caution you to only do this right after an assessment has been completed, as students will lose any work they have done in the learning path you are editing.